YassineLafryhi/Swiftsonver/README.md

 ```

 ## Usage
-After the editing the **swiftsonver.yml** file, you can run the following command to start the server:
+After editing the **swiftsonver.yml** file, run the following command to start the server:
 ```shell
 swiftsonver serve
 ```